ZacharyKathe/README-Generator/README.md

 &nbsp;
 ## Installation
-#### Install npm and inquirer from the npm library inside the folder you want to work in.
-Then clone my repository, and right click on the index file like shown in this video!
+#### Clone my repo for this readme generator in a folder.
+Then right click on the index,js file and open in the terminal.
 &nbsp;
 ![demo video for installation](https://youtu.be/TaGD6UcqS4k)
 &nbsp;